raionas/Micro-Projects/README.md

 Mini projects completed from udemy employing R, Python and ML (Machine Learning)

 #### Description:
 Programming In Python For Data Analytics And Data Science.
-Learn Statistical Analysis, Data Mining And Visualization All are compiled thru jupyter notebooks.
+Learn Statistical Analysis, Data Mining And Visualization.
+All are compiled thru jupyter notebooks.

 #### Files: